Ostrzyciel/ostrzyciel.github.io/_posts/2025-03-31-jelly-and-cbor-ld.md

 related_publications: false
 ---

 I've recently learned about CBOR-LD (see [presentation](https://docs.google.com/presentation/d/1ksh-gUdjJJwDpdleasvs9aRXEmeRvqhkVWqeitx5ZAE/)), a binary version of [JSON-LD](https://json-ld.org/) with advanced compression mechanisms to make the serialized representation as small as possible.
-From what I understand, the main use case for CBOR-LD are QR codes and NFC tags, where the reducing size of the data is crucial.
+From what I understand, the main use case for CBOR-LD are QR codes and NFC tags, where reducing the size of data is crucial.

 This got me really interested, because I maintain [Jelly](https://w3id.org/jelly), also a binary RDF format.
 Jelly, however, focuses on very high read-write performance, and while it is pretty compact, I would not expect it to be comparable to CBOR-LD in terms of size.